arq5x/gemini/docs/content/preprocessing.rst

     vt decompose -s $VCF | vt normalize -r $REFERENCE - > $NEW_VCF

+gemini uses the allele depths from the AD tag.
+In order for `vt` to decompose correctly, users will have to change the #INFO field for AD in the header from Number=. to Number=R.

-or using our `standalone python script <https://github.com/quinlan-lab/vcftidy>`_ which handles more cases:
+It is also possible to use our `standalone python script <https://github.com/quinlan-lab/vcftidy>`_ which handles more cases:

 .. code-block:: bash